arnecls/raidplaner/README.md

 If you want to download the latest version, please check the **Release** section.
 **Master** contains the latest version plus bugfixes.
-**Any other branch** is used for development.
-You should not use these versions in production.
+**Any other branch** is used for development and considered unstable.
+You should use these branches only for testing.